IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. The peer will communicate to its chaincode container at its leisure.
 Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date (usually milliseconds).
 1. The cc container will carry out the desired operation and record it to the ledger. ie create/transfer a marble.

+#Context Clues
+There are 3 distinct parts/worlds that you need to keep straight.
+They should be thought of as isolated environments that communicate over HTTP.
+This walk through will jump from one to another as we setup and explain each part.
+It's important to identify which part is which.
+There are certain keywoards and context clues to help you identify one from another.

+1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
+Also called `cc`.
+Anything blockchain happens here.
+1. The Client Side JS Part - This is JavaScript code running in the user's browser.
+User interaction code happens here.
+1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
+Sometimes refered to as our `node` or `server` code.
+Functions as the glue between the user and our blockchain.

 #Chaincode
 To understand what is going on we need to start looking at the chaincode.
 The complete cc code for this example can be found [here](https://github.com/IBM-Blockchain/marbles-chaincode/blob/master/hyperledger/part1/part1_chaincode.go).
 Marbles Part 1 and Marbles Part 2 will use different chaincode, but Part 2 will include everything from Part 1.